Koredotcom/iOS-kore-sdk/README.md

 	pod 'KoreBotSDK', :git => 'https://github.com/Koredotcom/iOS-kore-sdk.git’

 	Run pod install in your project folder.
+###### b.
+Using Carthage
+	Add the following to your Cartfile:
+	github "Koredotcom/iOS-kore-sdk" "master"

+	Run "carthage update --platform iOS" in your project folder.

 #### 2. Initializing the Bot client
 	import KoreBotSDK